JBCDC/vzome-sharing/_posts/2025-11-04-octahedron.md

 ---
-title: Cuboctahedron
+title: Cosmic Dance
-description: The construction of a cuboctahedron can be started from a cube or a regular octahedron, marking the midpoints of their edges, and cutting off all the vertices at those points.
+description: The cosmic dance of the radially equilateral cuboctahedron interlocked with a 3-D (tetrahedral) Pythagorean Tetraktys (n=20).
+A 3D design created in vZome.
+Use your mouse or touch to interact.
 image: https://JBCDC.github.io/vzome-sharing/2022/10/06/09-36-02-TeraktysCuboctahedron/TeraktysCuboctahedron.png
 published: true
 layout: vzome
 ---

 {% comment %}
  - [***web page generated from this source***](<https://JBCDC.github.io/vzome-sharing/2022/10/06/TeraktysCuboctahedron-09-36-02.html>)